 Some women are candidates for a mastectomy that spares the nipple, areola, and surrounding breast skin, which allows for a very natural appearance when the breast is reconstructed.
 When the cancerous tissue has grown very close to the nipple structure, this may not be an option.
 In either case, Dr. Tanna has the procedures and skills to reconstruct the breasts and the nipple.

-Implant-based breast reconstruction may be performed in two stages (tissue expander and implant) or a single stage (direct-to-implant).
+Implant-based breast reconstruction in Long Island may be performed in two stages (tissue expander and implant) or a single stage (direct-to-implant).
 The latest techniques such as preventive mastectomy and reconstruction, nipple- or areola-sparing mastectomy reconstruction, form stable (gummy bear) implant reconstruction, or partial mastectomy reconstruction are procedures performed by Dr. Tanna.

 This breast reconstruction surgery is single-stage procedure, whereby the final implant is placed at the same time as the mastectomy.
 While it is not appropriate for every patient, it may be an option for you.
 Women who are ideal candidates for this option do not require tissue expansion because the breast envelope following mastectomy is adequate enough to fit the final implant.

 This is a two-stage technique, and involves placing a tissue expander at the time of the mastectomy.
-The tissue expander is a temporary device, filled with saline, that works to stretch the skin where the implant will ultimately be placed.
+The tissue expander is a temporary device, filled with saline, that works to stretch the skin where the implant will ultimately be placed as part of the breast reconstruction in Long Island.
 This expander works to create the necessary pocket in which to place the implant in the second phase of the reconstruction.
 Once the expander creates the desired breast mound, during a second, outpatient surgery, the expander will be replaced with the final implant.